Why is Branding Important?

-2. Failure to develop a brand strategy in the market that includes trademark search reports as a tool to position the brand into the market with a clear brand protection strategy.
+2. Failure to develop a brand strategy in the market that includes trademark search reports as a tool to position the brand in the market with a clear brand protection strategy.

 A trademark is a shield and a sword.
 Stake out your turf and fence it in.

-3. Adoption and use of a descriptive trademark or generic trademark making legal protection difficult.
+3. Adoption and use of a descriptive trademark or generic trademark make legal protection difficult.